 CMT is an acronym for Charcot-Marie-Tooth disease.
 So named for the three physicians who first described it, Jean-Martin Charcot (1825-1893), Pierre Marie (1853-1940), and Howard Henry Tooth (1856-1925), CMT is, at its core definition, a genetic polyneuropathy of the Peripheral Nervous System.
 For conversation purposes, CMT is typically referred to as a genetic neuromuscular disease.
 CMT is understood to affect 1:2500 people, or about 0.04% of the population.
 Because CMT is caused by a gene mutation, CMT is inheritable.

 The Resources page provides links to additional resources and information, including to the Charcot-Marie-Tooth association.
-The Basics of CMT Subtypes page provides a general description of the 14 Type categories CMT subtypes are sorted into.
+The Basics of CMT Subtypes page provides a general description of the 14 Type categories into which CMT subtypes are classified.
 The What Is CMT? page provides a general overview of what CMT is, how it’s diagnosed, and how it’s managed.
 The Blog page is, of course, where the Experts in CMT blog lives, and there’s even a Common Words and Phrases page where words and phrases that commonly appear within CMT discussions are explained and defined, so that you don’t have to scour to look-up the lingo.
 The Experts in CMT publicly searchable CMT genetics database is the only publicly available resource that includes all discovered-to-date CMT-associated genes and a complete catalog of their related subtypes.

 The Experts in CMT website does not provide medical advice.
 Anything found on this website is provided to you for informational and educational purposes only.
 This website does not provide any medical diagnosis for any medical condition, and this website does not provide treatment for any medical condition.
 The Experts in CMT website is not intended to be a replacement for the medical advice given by any healthcare professional.
-Always seek the advice of a qualified physician regarding any condition you might have, and always follow the advice and guidance of your physician.
+Always seek the advice of a qualified healthcare provider regarding any condition you might have, and always follow the advice and guidance of your healthcare provider.
 The content found on this website is not intended to be a replacement for professional medical advice and should not be construed as such.